Jemoka/blag/content/posts/KBhsu_college110_first_essay_planning.md

 #### Korea and Japan cited as strong governments with strong interference {#korea-and-japan-cited-as-strong-governments-with-strong-interference}

 In Korea, for example, each household is required to attend monthly neighborhood meetings to receive government directives and dis cuss local affairs.
-Japans powerful gov ernment constantly intrudes into the business world to protect perceived national interests, to the point of causing disputes with the United States and other trading partner
+Japans powerful gov ernment constantly intrudes into the business world to protect perceived national interests, to the point of causing disputes with the United States and other trading partner (Kim Dae Jung)

 #### structure as a means to freedom {#structure-as-a-means-to-freedom}